DMAN28/turbo-spork/README.md

 ### Preview

 This application is deployed at

-Merc fan site was created to share F1 experience with fans Merc fans.
+Haas fan site was created to share F1 experience with fans Haas fans.
 It is built for people who enjoy to watch F1 but may not have all the time in the world to follow their team intently.

 The app is built to display HTML and CSS skills.
 The app is responsive and mobile-friendly, so you always have access to you favorite team.